ZabeenaSherzoie/FHMC-/README.md

 ### Content:
 As my knowledge of implementation is limited at this point of my learning journey, I took inspiration for the design of the memory page, along with the display of the social links in the footer element from the 'love running'project
-My mentor [Malia Havlicek](https://github.com/maliahavlicek) helped me understand responsive  My friend [Fahim Mayar](https://github.com/Fahimmayar) and my metor
+My mentor [Malia Havlicek](https://github.com/maliahavlicek) helped me understand flexbox which was very help full in building a responsive webpage.
+### Media:
+The home page image and the registration page's background are collages I made by  Adobe Creative Cloud Express using some Movie Posters I searched in Google.
+All other images in the memory page is my own media and photography.